phil-work/Documentation/SMTPeter/en/bounce-handling.md

 ## Delivery Status Notifications

-A special type of bounce messages are Delivery Status Notifications, (in short: DSN's).
-Unlike many out-of-office replies and other type of bounces that are difficult to recognize for computers DSN's are standardized automatically generated notifications that can be processed by mail servers.
+Delivery Status Notifications (DSN's) are a special type of bounce messages.
+Unlike many out-of-office replies and other type of bounces that are difficult to recognize for computers, DSN's are standardized automatically generated notifications that can be processed by mail servers.
 SMTPeter recognizes these type of bounces too and logs the reported errors.
-Because SMTPeter already recognizes such messages, you may instruct SMTPeter to not forward these DNS's and only pass on the bounces that could not be recognized.
+Because SMTPeter already recognizes such messages, you may instruct SMTPeter to not forward these DSN's and only pass on the bounces that could not be recognized.

 The SMTP protocol has a special DSN extension that allows just this.
 When